Slow Cooker Chicken Tortilla Soup (Dump and Go!)

 Chicken breasts: I used boneless skinless chicken breasts for this recipe but chicken thighs also work great in their place.
 If you want to use frozen chicken, be sure to let it thaw fully before adding to your slow cooker.

-Chicken stock: I used homemade chicken stock but store bought low-sodium chicken stock or vegetable stock will work in its place.
+Chicken stock: Use homemade chicken stock or store bought low-sodium chicken stock or vegetable stock will work in its place.
 Or for extra flavor use chicken bone broth.

 Avocado oil: I used avocado oil to make the crispy tortilla strips.
 But any neutral oil will work in this recipe, such as vegetable oil or canola.